gbmhunter/CppLinuxSerial/README.md

 	serialPort.SetTimeout(-1); // Block when reading until any data is received serialPort.Open();

-	// Write some ASCII datae
+	// Write some ASCII data
 	serialPort.Write("Hello");

 	// Read some data back (will block until at least 1 byte is received due to the SetTimeout(-1) call above)